Greenlings and Lingcod: Family Hexagrammidae

 Identification: Five lateral lines on the side, and one pair of cirri on the head.
 Their coloring is reddish-brown with darker mottling; they often have large, bright red spots and blotches.
 The inside of the mouth is blue.

 Size: To 24 inches; most caught off piers are less than 15 inches.
+THE IGFA World Record fish weighed 5 Lbs 14 oz and was caught at Shiretoko, Japan in 2018.

 Range: From Point Conception to Attu Island, Commander-Aleutian Chain Alaska, and northern Bering Sea.
 Also the Kurile Islands, Russia to the Okhotsk Sea (between Russia and Japan), Sea of Japan, and Yellow Sea (between Korea and China).
 Rarely encountered south of San Francisco.